LemmenAid/Irish-tree-trivia/README.md

 * During testing I realised there was a shift in the page after answering a question.
 This was because of the container box that would grow bigger due to the next-button appearing.
 I fixed this by making the container, image and question size fixed.
 * During testing it came up that in different browsers the audio bar looks different.
 In the Safari browser the audio bar was reduced to just a 'play' button - by increasing the width in css this was resolved and now in all tested browsers the audio bar is visible.
 * changed the url of the "play other quiz button" in the main.js file for portability from full url to only "index.html".
+* During testing I got the feedback that the correct and incorrect background colours were not clear enough, so I made them more vibrant and bright.
+* During testing I got the feedback that it would bbe nice to be able to see how far in the quiz you are.
+For this I added a question counter at the start of eacht question (question 1/10.)

 ***